hrefjeff/sfv_old/index.md

       2. brimstone (midscreen) --> dash --> (+2) cr.lp --(if delayed)--> st.lp (x2) --> f.HP or cr.mp
       3. peach                 --> dash --> (+2) st.lp --> st.lp --> st.mp
       4. ex.peach              --> dash --> (+1) cr.lp --(if delayed)--> f.HP
+  5. If there is wake up V-trigger, and I'm pressing a button, cancel into WA or EX.peach

 #### The nootch (I'll probably take the Joey900 approach)